<user requested redacted>

 why do you say "thankfully"? are you ashamed of your background and your culture? forsaking your heritage is never worth being popular.

-Yeah I was going to suggest the first part of this participate in some sports!the best way is really just to join a sports team or a club and become well known that way.
+the best way is really just to join a sports team or a club and become well known that way.

 its also important to get a hold on the culture of the school (the way people speak, what is considered funny) because most schools are pretty different [at least where i am from].